mihirvh/Bird_Strike_Analysis/README.md

-# Mitigating Bird Strike : A Data Analysis Project USING TABLEAU
+# Mitigating Bird Strikes By Aircrafts : A Data Analysis Project USING TABLEAU

 ### Tables of Content
 - [Project Overview](#project-overview)